how to work with a virtual lactation consultant

 You are not alone!

 Kimberleigh Weiss-Lewit MA, IBCLC,CD/CDT(BAI),E-RYT 500, YACEP, is an International Board Certified Lactation Consultant and a provider on the boober platform.
 She has worked with breastfeeding parents and babies in Westchester, New York, Northern New Jersey and at Rikers Island Jail.
-In addition to her private practice, she has worked as a hospital-based Lactation Specialist at CarePoint Health.
 She is an experienced and certified birth doula, certified birth doula trainer and a trained postpartum doula as well as a prenatal yoga instructor.
 She has completed advanced training in Perinatal Mood & Anxiety Disorders and Perinatal Loss & Grief and is trained as a Midwife Assistant.
 She and her husband have 4 children and live in Vermont.